How to get more calcium into your diet to avoid a calcium deficiency that could have many negative effects on your body is really not that hard.

 your body.

-Calcium plays a crucial role in triggering and regulating muscle contractions.
+Calcium plays a role in triggering and regulating muscle contractions.
 Low levels are associated with cramps, spasms, tremors, twitching, difficulty speaking or swallowing, tingling, numbness, and fatigue.

-And a severe calcium deficiency can lead to seizure of your voice box!
+A severe calcium deficiency can lead to seizure of your voice box!

 Limiting the amount of calcium antagonists that you consume will be key on how to get more calcium into your body.

-Calcium antagonists can prevent some if not all of the calcium from being
+Calcium antagonists can prevent some if not all of the calcium you consume from being absorbed by your body.

-absorbed by your body.
 Some of these antagonists will cause calcium to be flushed right out of your body!

 Caffeine from coffee, tea, energy drinks, and chocolate.